icepaq/icepaq/README.md

 __In the Past__

-🩹 I interned at one of Canada's top [EMRs](https://www.forbes.com/advisor/business/software/what-is-an-emr/)
+🩹 I interned at QHR, one of Canada's top healthcare-tech companies

 📈 Built a crypto staking startup